shivan-s/shivan.xyz/content/posts/life/defender/index.md

   hidden: true
 ---

 Recently, I discovered a security vulnerability.
-It existed - undiscovered - for almost 2 years 🤯!
+What is was isn't important but what is important is that it existed, undiscovered, for almost 2 years 🤯!

-Fortunately, over a few days, I was able to reduce the surface area of exposure, eventually sealing it nice and tight.
+Over the next few days, I was able to reduce the surface area of exposure, eventually sealing this issue nice and tight.

-The whole process of this fix makes me think about being a good [defender](<https://en.wikipedia.org/wiki/Defender_(association_football)>).
+The whole process of this security fix made me think about being a good [defender](<https://en.wikipedia.org/wiki/Defender_(association_football)>).

-What do I mean by that?
+Huh?
 Let me explain.

 I played [football](https://en.wikipedia.org/wiki/Association_football) throughout primary, intermediate, and high school, even creeping into university.